AyushmanJena/ObsidianBackup/ANGULAR/Angular Course Udemy/00 Readme.md

 6. Forms
 7. Modules
 8. Routing
+9. Code Splitting and Deferrable Views
-9. Handling HTTP Requests and Responses
+10. Handling HTTP Requests and Responses
-10. Authentication and Route Protection
+11. Authentication and Route Protection

 New Angular 16 and above